sarthakk24/webPro-youtubeClone-spinnerAssgnmnt/README.md

 # WebPro Workshop Class Assignment

-Changed the alignment of the loading spinner to the center of the page

-Added some responsiveness for screens
+Changed the alignment of the loading spinner to the center of the page And Added responsiveness for xs, md, lg, xl, xxl

-## Submitted on 28 November 2021
+### Submitted on 28 November 2021 , Last Commit on 28 November 2021

-### By Sarthak Sachdeva
+#### By Sarthak Sachdeva